A comprehensive benchmark for real-world Sentinel-2 imagery super-resolution

 metrics.compute(

-lr=lr_img, sr=sr_img, hr=hr_img,
+lr=lr_img, sr=sr_img, hr=hr_img

 )

-Now, we can visualize the results using the opensr_test.visualize module. fDisplay the triplets LR, SR and HR images:
+Now, we can visualize the results using the opensr_test.plot_*

 metrics.plot_triplets()

-Display a summary of all the metrics:
+Display the summary of the metrics.
+The plot shows:

 metrics.plot_summary()